pecaxxl/ESP32-Bus-Pirate/lib/IRremote/README.md

 **Another library is only working/compiling** if you deactivate the line `IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`.<br/>
 This is often due to **timer resource conflicts** with the other library.
 Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).

-## Multiple IR receiver and sender instances
+## Multiple IR receiver and sender
 **This library supports only one IR receiver and one IR sender object (IRrecv and IRsend) per CPU.**<br/>
 However since sending is a serial task, you can use `setSendPin()` to switch the pin to send, thus emulating multiple sender.<br/>
 The receiver uses a special **timer** triggered function, which reads the digital IR signal value from one pin every 50 &micro;s.<br/>